bjm31/Spring2019-COP3530-Fang-project-4-boggle-bjm31_public/README.md

 Boggle is a popular word game by Hasbro for any number of players.
 However, in our version, we will be playing a single person version of the game.
 Boggle is played with a tray of 16 6-sided, letter dice, which is shaken to get 16 random letters arranged in a 4 x 4 grid.
 You will be generating this grid for the player.

 Players must find as many words as they can in the grid.
-The rules for the original game are as follows:
+If you are familiar with the original game, please pay close attention to the following rules, we will be using a variant of the original game:

 - The letters must be adjoining in a 'chain' with no wrapping.
-(Letter cubes in the chain may be adjacent horizontally, vertically, and diagonally.)
+(Letter cubes in the chain may be adjacent horizontally or vertically, but not diagonally.)
 - Words must contain at least three letters.
+- Words can be formed by wrapping around the edge of a board to the other side.
 - No letter cube may be used more than once within a single word.
 - Words within other words are permissable (e.g., part and art).
 - You will not receive more points for submitting the same word multiple times.